ibm-cloud-docs/RegistryImages/ibm-node-strong-pm/index.md

 # Getting started with the ibm-node-strong-pm image
 {: #getting_started_node_strong}

-The IBM® Node with StrongLoop \(**ibm-node-strong-pm**\) image is supplied for {{site.data.keyword.containerlong}}.
+The {{site.data.keyword.IBM}} Node with StrongLoop \(**ibm-node-strong-pm**\) image is supplied for {{site.data.keyword.containerlong_notm}}.
 {:shortdesc}

 ## How it works
 {: #how_it_works}

 Use the **ibm-node-strong-pm** image to create a single container that deploys a running instance of the [StrongLoop Process Manager](https://www.strongloop.com).
-The Strongloop Process Manager enables you to deploy, manage, and monitor Node.js apps in the IBM Cloud that were implemented on a remote machine.
+The Strongloop Process Manager enables you to deploy, manage, and monitor Node.js apps in the {{site.data.keyword.IBM_notm}} cloud that were implemented on a remote machine.
 {:shortdesc}

 The remote machine must have installed an instance of StrongLoop Arc.
 StrongLoop Arc is a graphical user interface for the StrongLoop platform and includes tools for building, profiling, and monitoring Node.js apps.
-After you built an app with StrongLoop Arc, you push and deploy it to the container in {{site.data.keyword.Bluemix_short}} that runs the StrongLoop Process Manager.
+After you built an app with StrongLoop Arc, you push and deploy it to the container in {{site.data.keyword.Bluemix_notm}} that runs the StrongLoop Process Manager.
 To establish a connection between the remote machine and the container, you must bind a public IP address to the container and set up this IP address as your StrongLoop Process Manager server in StrongLoop Arc.
 When your app is deployed through the StrongLoop Process Manager, you can monitor metrics and the performance of your app in the StrongLoop Process Manager.
 To update or scale your app, you must change it by using StrongLoop Arc, and then push your changes to the container.

 **Note:** The **ibm-node-strong-pm** is not supported to be used with container groups in {{site.data.keyword.Bluemix_notm}}.

 ## What is included
 {: #whats_included}

 -   All software packages that are included in the **ibmnode:latest** image.
-See the [What is included](/docs/services/RegistryImages/ibmliberty/index.html#whats_included) in the Getting started with the **ibmnode** image for {{site.data.keyword.Bluemix_notm}} topic.
+See the [What is included](/docs/services/RegistryImages/ibmnode/index.html#getting_started_node) in the Getting started with the **ibmnode** image for {{site.data.keyword.Bluemix_notm}} topic.
 -   StrongLoop Process Manager

 ## Getting started